DataKit Election¶

 Take MySQL as an example.
 In the same cluster (such as k8s cluster), suppose there are 10 DataKits, 2 MySQL instances, and all DataKits have elections turned on (in DaemonSet mode, the configuration of each DataKit is the same) and MySQL collector:

-• Guance Cloud center will judge whether the currently selected DataKit is normal.
-If it is abnormal, the DataKit will be kicked off forcibly, and other DataKits in standby state will replace it.
+- Guance Cloud will test whether the currently leader DataKit is alive(via heartbeat).
+If it is abnormal, the DataKit will be kicked off forcibly, and one of other DataKits in standby state will replace it.

-• The namespace for the election, in datakit.conf, is represented by the namespace configuration item.
-Multiple namespaces can be configured in one workspace.
+configuration item.
+Multiple namespaces from different Datakits can be configured within one workspace.

 If the original data has the corresponding tags, the tag in the original data will prevail and will not be overwritten here.